 Reishi mushrooms also contain triterpenes, which give reishi its bitter taste as well as its calming properties.

-2. It can boost your mood & reduce fatigue
+2. Reishi mushrooms can boost your mood and reduce fatigue

 Reishi mushrooms do more than just manage stress — it can improve your overall mood as well as reduce fatigue!

 In one small study, 132 patients with a condition that causes irritability, aches and pains were given a reishi supplement for 8 weeks.
 At the end of the study, patients reported feeling less fatigue and a better sense of well-being.

 Another pilot study followed breast cancer survivors who took reishi powder for 4 weeks.
 In addition to feeling less fatigue, the subjects reported less anxiety and depression as well as a better quality of life.